solana-mobile/solana-mobile-doc-site/docs/android-native/mwa_integration.md

 the authorization flow.
 - `identityName`: The name of your app.
 - `identityUri`: The web URL associated with your app.
-- `iconUri`: A relative path to your app icon.
+- `iconUri`: A path to your app icon relative to the app uri above.

 <Tabs>
 <TabItem value="Kotlin" label="Kotlin">